bytecodealliance/cap-std/cap-async-std/README.md

 </div>

 This crate provides a capability-oriented version of [`async-std`].
-It provides all the interfaces you are used to, but in a capability-oriented version.
+It provides capability-oriented versions of interfaces you are used to.

 See the [`cap-std` README.md] for more information about capability-oriented security.